wolly66/wpit-funny-name-generator/readme.txt

 I found this conversion: http://paolovalenti.info/mad-max-name-generator/

+Unicorn name:

+as requested by Johann van der Westhuizen.

 == Installation ==
 Upload Wpit Funny Name Generator folder to the /wp-content/plugins/ directory Activate the plugin through the \'Plugins\' menu in WordPress